mrisher/smtp-sts/spec.md

 ## Policy Discovery & Authentication

-Senders discover recipient's STS policy by making an attempt to fetch TXT records in recipient's DNS under the name "_smtp_sts.".
+Senders discover recipient's STS policy by making an attempt to fetch TXT records in recipient's DNS under the name "\_smtp_sts".
 If found, the policy is fetched and authenticated.
 The security of a domain implementing an SMTP STS policy against an active man-in-the-middle depends primarily upon the long-lived caching of policies.
 However, to allow recipient domains to safely serve new policies _prior_ to the